-One of the other lads grabbed Lars’s arm and hauled him away; he almost protested before he noticed the four rebels who had followed them.
+One of the other lads grabbed Lars’s arm and hauled him away; he almost protested before he noticed the four rebels following them.
 Their presence caused them to skitter away, through the nearest alley, running fast enough to evade whatever danger they perceived.

 Did they think the men were from Hoyt?
 That treading on her stake would prove ill?

-The four men paused, out of reach of her blade, though within striking distance if she chose to throw one of her little knives.
-They looked just as miserable as the rats she had just confronted, hunched over as rain pelted them, shivering slightly.
+The men paused, out of reach of her blade, though within striking distance if she threw one of her little knives.
+They looked just as miserable as the rats she just confronted, hunched over as rain pelted them, shivering slightly.
 She kept her weapon out while Rin took a step behind her.

-“You’ve been asking after me all night,” she said, as amiably as she could manage.
+“You’ve been asking after me all night,” she said, attempting an amiable tone.
 “I know more than you four were out and about.
-So what does Tievel want?”
+So what does Teivel want?”
 The name soured her spit.

 They glanced at each other.
 Had they not decided on how to proceed?
 Had they not expected this confrontation?